 5. Ask if You’re Allowed to Apply for Other Positions Internally

 Company policy may dictate this.
 Some places will let you do so right away.
 Others may impose a waiting period before rehiring or allowing you to freelance for the company in the future.
 If you were fired for performance-related issues, you probably don’t want to ask, and your employer probably hopes you won’t.
 But, if you’re being let go because of team restructuring, it’s worth asking what other opportunities may be available to you.

 6. Take Care of You

-Get the details on severance, health insurance, when you can expect your final paycheck will arrive, how you will be compensated for unused vacation time, unused sick or personal time, when you’ll be reimbursed for travel expenses, and how you’re expected to get all of your things home.
+Get the details on severance, health insurance, when you can expect your final paycheck will arrive; how you will be compensated for unused vacation, sick, or personal time; when you’ll be reimbursed for travel expenses; and how you’re expected to get all of your things home.
 Some offices will offer to ship items to you so that you don’t have to deal with the incredibly awkward and uncomfortable packing up your area while your employees work beside you.

 If you have stock options, bonuses, sales commissions, tuition reimbursements, or other extras attached to your position, ask about those as well.

 In a layoff, ask if you’re going to be expected to help transition the work, what the expectations are, and how long that period will last.
-And if you’re getting terminated, get clear on whether you’re expected to leave the building ASAP or if you can take a few hours to clean up your computer and head out at the end of the day.
+And if you’re getting terminated, get clear on whether you’re expected to leave the building ASAP—and will have your access to email and Slack revoked immediately—or if you can take a few hours to get your things in order.

 Once you’ve got a handle on these details, you can step away for a day or two, and test the areas where you’d like to negotiate.
 Perhaps you want more severance, a longer period in transition counseling, or a retention bonus for doing a super great job transitioning your work.
 Be prepared to justify any requests and outline a specific proposal for what you’d like to see.